jhpyle/docassemble/_docs/objects.md

             return str(self.oven_temperature) + ' K'
 {% endhighlight %}

-Then you could have this in your interview:
+Then you could have this in your DALang:

 {% highlight yaml %}
 question: |